Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations

 For an oriented surface $S$ of finite topological type and for a Lie group $G$, many areas of mathematics involve the \emph{character variety}

 where $G$ acts on homomorphisms by conjugation.
-For $G=\SL(\C)$, Turaev \cite{Tur} showed that the corresponding character variety $\RR$ can be quantized by the Kauffman skein algebra of the surface; see also \cite{BFK1, BFK2, PrzS}.
-In fact, if one follows the physical tradition that a quantization of a space $X$ replaces the commutative algebra of functions on $X$ by a non-commutative algebra of operators on a Hilbert space, the actual quantization of the character variety $\RR$ should be a \emph{representation} of the Kauffman skein algebra.
+For $G=\SL(\C)$, Turaev \cite{Tur} showed that the corresponding character variety $\RR$ can be quantized by the Kauffman bracket skein algebra of the surface; see also \cite{BFK1, BFK2, PrzS}.
+In fact, if one follows the physical tradition that a quantization of a space $X$ replaces the commutative algebra of functions on $X$ by a non-commutative algebra of operators on a Hilbert space, the points of an actual quantization of the character variety $\RR$ should be \emph{representations} of the Kauffman bracket skein algebra.

 This article studies finite-dimensional representations of the skein algebra of a surface.
-The \emph{Kauffman skein algebra} $\SSS$ depends on a parameter $A=\E^{\pi\I \hbar}\in \C-\{0\}$, and is defined as follows: one first considers the vector space freely generated by all isotopy classes of framed links in the thickened surface $S \times [0,1]$, and then one takes the quotient of this space by the skein relation that
+The \emph{Kauffman bracket skein algebra} $\SSS$ depends on a parameter $A=\E^{\pi\I \hbar}\in \C-\{0\}$, and is defined as follows.
+One first considers the vector space freely generated by all isotopy classes of framed links in the thickened surface $S \times [0,1]$, and then one takes the quotient of this space by two relations: the main one is the \emph{skein relation} that

-whenever the three links $K_1$, $K_0$ and $K_\infty\subset S\times [0,1]$ differ only in a little ball where they are as represented on Figure~\ref{fig:SkeinRelation}.
+whenever the three links $K_1$, $K_0$ and $K_\infty\subset S\times [0,1]$ differ only in a little ball where they are as represented on Figure~\ref{fig:SkeinRelation}; the second relation states that $[O] = -(A^2+A^{-2})[\varnothing]$ for the trivial framed knot $O$ and the empty link $\varnothing$.
 The algebra multiplication is defined by superposition of skeins.
 See \S \ref{sect:SkeinAlgebra} for details.

 Our goal is to study representations of the skein algebra, namely algebra homomorphisms $\rho \colon \SSS \to \End(V)$ where $V$ is a finite-dimensional vector space over $\C$.
 See \cite{BonWon2} for an interpretation of such representations as generalizations of the Kauffman bracket invariant of framed links in $\R^3$.
 When $A$ is a root of unity, a well-known example of a finite-dimensional representation of the skein algebra $\SSS$ arises from the Witten-Reshetikhin-Turaev topological quantum field theory associated to the fundamental representation of the quantum group $\mathrm U_q (\mathfrak{sl}_2)$ \cite{Witten, ReshTur, BHMV, TuraevBook}.